wp-plugins/clever-seo-keywords/readme.txt

 == Changelog ==

+= 4.1 =

+* Don't display keywords or description meta tags if you haven't selected keywords to display.

 = 4.0 =

 * If you have upgraded from a previous version, please remove the clever keyword code from your template (The one that looks like: <meta name="keywords" content="<?php if (function_exists('print_clever_seo_keywords')) {print_clever_seo_keywords();} ?>" />).
 This version doesn't need it.
 New feature - this plugin now creates/modifies your page's description metadata.